Interested in becoming a Group Leader ?

 The practice that was done in Indonesia was certainly aimed at protecting people from the types of dangers they faced then, but as you can well understand it would not make sense today for an Italian practitioner to train to fight, for example, against practitioners of Silat Cikalong.
 Not because they are not valid practitioners, but because we will hardly have the opportunity to run into one of them in Italy.
 The practice of Pukulan has therefore evolved in Holland, where it has found excellent schools of Muay Thai against which to confront, for example, and physical structures different from those of Indonesian martial artists, and has thus developed characteristics and strategies to solve the problems that can happen in a street fight in the West.

-The art of Pukulan is therefore alive and in constant evolution, but always respecting the tradition of it’s effectiveness that has characterized it since its birth.
+Pukulan Pencak Silat: The Art of Striking is therefore alive and in constant evolution, but always respecting the tradition of it’s effectiveness that has characterized it since its birth.
 The task of the practitioners therefore is to continue to respect and pass on this tradition, bringing it with us into the modern age to pass it on intact to the next generations.

 NKI Technical Board Member